Skip to main content

 The Market Approach compares the owner’s overall position to a single comparable occupation in their geographic area.
 Rather than decomposing the role into tasks, it identifies the primary occupation that best describes the owner’s function and applies the BLS wage for that occupation at the owner’s experience level.

-This approach typically produces a higher compensation figure than the Cost Approach because it values the owner as a single professional role rather than a weighted mix of functions that includes lower-wage operational tasks.
-Including both approaches provides a defensible range: the Cost Approach represents the replacement cost of the owner’s actual work mix, while the Market Approach represents what a single comparable professional would earn.
+The two approaches can produce different figures, and neither reliably runs higher than the other: the Cost Approach blends the wages of every function the owner performs (including lower-wage operational tasks), while the Market Approach prices the single closest comparable role.
+Running both frames a range to evaluate — the Cost Approach represents the replacement cost of the owner’s actual work mix, while the Market Approach represents what a single comparable professional would earn.

 Calculation Logic

 The IRS Job Aid notes that “the reconciliation in the case of Reasonable Compensation will generally rest heavily on the market approach.”
-This tool generates both approaches so that the owner and their tax professional can evaluate the full range and select the figure most appropriate to their circumstances.
+Each report applies one approach; the owner and their tax professional can run the analysis under more than one of these approaches and compare the results to choose the figure most appropriate to their circumstances.

 Income Approach (Independent Investor Test)